Daylily-Informatics/UltraQC/docs/source/docs/usage/usage_admin.rst

 -------------------

-Admins have access to a page in the navigation called *Administration Panel* where you can create, delete and reset passwords for other MegaQC users.
+Admins have access to a page in the navigation called *Administration Panel* where you can create, delete and reset passwords for other UltraQC users.